-- Whereas the majority of children who were abducted from the United States have yet to be reunited with their custodial parents; - Whereas, during 2017, Argentina, the Bahamas, Brazil, China, the Dominican Republic, Ecuador, India, Japan, Jordan, Morocco, Peru, and the United Arab Emirates were identified under the Sean and David Goldman International Child Abduction Prevention and Return Act of

-2014 (22 U.S.C.
-9101 et seq.) as engaging in a pattern of noncompliance;

-Whereas the Supreme Court of the United States has recognized that family abduction-
+- Whereas the majority of children who were abducted from the United States have yet to be reunited with their custodial parents; - Whereas, during 2018, Argentina, Brazil, Ecuador, Egypt, India, Jordan, Lebanon, Peru, and the United Arab Emirates were identified under the Sean and David Goldman International Child Abduction Prevention and Return Act of 2014 (22 U.S.C.
+9101 et seq.) as engaging in a pattern of noncompliance (as defined in section 3 of that Act (22 U.S.C.
+9101)); - Whereas the Supreme Court of the United States has recognized that family abduction-